There’s a packed racing programme with 7 championship – all with huge grids.

 Lotus on Track Elise Trophy

 The Lotus on Track Elise Trophy was the first series to be launched in conjunction with MotorSport Vision Racing, and its inaugural race took place at Brands Hatch in 2007.
-The Elise Trophy was awarded championship status at the end of the 2013 season, meaning points will be on offer for the first time in 2014.
-Drivers will vy to become the inaugural Lotus on Track Elise Trophy champion this year.
+The Elise Trophy was awarded championship status at the end of the 2013 season.
 The Elise Trophy provides a safe, friendly and financially viable series for those wishing to progress from track days into racing.

 Toyo Tires Production BMW Championship